-In connection with the issuance of the Notes, Merrill Lynch, Pierce, Fenner & Smith Incorporated ("BofA Merrill Lynch"), in its capacity as the lead dealer (the "Lead Dealer"), engaged Clayton Services LLC (the "Diligence Provider") to conduct a review of certain aspects of the mortgage loans in the Initial Cohort Pool.
+In connection with the issuance of the Notes, Credit Suisse Securities (USA) LLC ("Credit Suisse"), in its capacity as the lead dealer (the "Lead Dealer"), engaged Clayton Services LLC (the "Diligence Provider") to conduct a review of certain aspects of the mortgage loans in the Initial Cohort Pool.
 We paid the fees and expenses of the Diligence Provider and the scope and design of the review was determined by the Lead Dealer in consultation with the Diligence Provider and us.

-The diligence sample selection population is limited to loans that previously were reviewed by us as part of our monthly post purchase QC review (the "Fannie Mae QC Review"), described above under "- Results of Fannie Mae Quality Control," in order for the Diligence Provider to have access to the set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.
-Out of the 2,831 loans acquired in the fourth quarter of 2012 that were subject to a Fannie Mae QC Review and met the Eligibility Criteria at acquisition, the Diligence Provider randomly selected a diligence sample from a subset of 1,477 loans (the "Eligible Subset") that were not included in a prior risk transfer transaction and for which the Fannie Mae QC Review included complete reviews of credit, property and compliance.
+The diligence sample selection population is limited to loans that previously were reviewed by us as part of our post-purchase QC review (the "Fannie Mae QC Review"), described above under "- Results of Fannie Mae Quality Control," in order for the Diligence Provider to have access to the set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.
+Out of the 23,902 loans acquired in the first quarter of 2013 that were subject to a Fannie Mae post-purchase QC Review and met the Eligibility Criteria at acquisition, the Diligence Provider randomly selected a diligence sample from a subset of 5,572 loans (the "Eligible Subset") for which the Fannie Mae post-purchase QC Review included complete reviews of credit, property and compliance.
 The Eligible Subset included loans that met the Eligibility Criteria as of the loan acquisition date, but which subsequently had paid off, become delinquent or had become subject to a repurchase request, none of which have been included in the Reference Pool.

-The Lead Dealer selected 608 mortgage loans from the Eligible Subset (the "Diligence Sample"), representing 41.2% by loan count of the Eligible Subset.
-Of the 608 loans in the Diligence Sample, 359 are in the Reference Pool.
+The Diligence Provider selected 608 mortgage loans from the Eligible Subset (the "Diligence Sample"), representing 10.9% by loan count of the Eligible Subset.
+Of the 608 loans in the Diligence Sample, 459 are in the Reference Pool; 347 of these loans are included in Loan Group 1 and 112 of these loans are included in Loan Group 2.
 In forming the Diligence Sample, the Diligence Provider selected all mortgage loans at random.